 Weather can also affect scheduling and store operations.
 The key is to leverage your short-term (5-7 day) local forecast to predict foot traffic and adjust weekly schedules as needed.

 Many years ago Portland was socked with a monster snowstorm the week before Christmas.
 It overwhelmed snow removal crews.
 All local merchants could do was send out emails and try to get on the news that they were open.
 Fortunately, there is now another way to get the word out - Facebook.

 While I think Facebook LIVE videos are the most underutilized marketing channel for retailers, its immediacy can really help you during the holidays.

 The possibilities are endless when your goal is to actively deal with the weather.

 We are moving into a new era where the data is shaping the business.
-Many retailers are now using the power of IBM Watson Commerce and the Weather Company to proactively predict staffing, merchandising, and marketing.
+Many retailers are now using the power of forecasting to proactively predict staffing, merchandising, and marketing.
 Use these tips to leverage the weather in your locale.
 Technology insights are the new competitive weapon.